zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 ### Data Modeling

-* Created a dedicated measures table for DAX calculations.
+* Used a single employee-level table as the primary analytical table.
-* Developed relationships and model structure required for analysis.
+* Created a dedicated measures table to organize DAX calculations separately from the source employee data.
-* Created analytical measures for employee attrition and workforce metrics.
+* Developed analytical measures for employee attrition and workforce metrics.
-* Organized measures separately from the source employee data.
+* Organized measures in a centralized location for easier report maintenance.
-* Reviewed filtering behavior across dashboard visuals.
+* Used the single-table structure to support filtering and analysis across dashboard visuals.

 ---